jekyll/minima/stuff.md

 ---

 ## Building
-This will be the resume/in the works page.
+This will be in the works page.